yofukashino/YofukashiNo/README.md

 ### Womp Womp

-- Replugged is what I currently like to work on.
-(Your average Discord Client But Better)
+- JS, TS, GoLang, Rust, Python, Go, Bash and some shit is what I love to work with

-- JS, TS, GoLang, Rust, Python, Bash and some shit is what I love to work with
+- No active projects

 - Perfectionist and retarded